geomatics-io/ObjectListView/docs/recipes.rst

 There are two ways you can do this:

+1. Via  `UseTransluscentSelection`

-1. You can set `UseTransluscentSelection` and `UseTranslucentHotItem` to  *true*.
+You can set `UseTransluscentSelection` and `UseTranslucentHotItem` to  *true*.
 This will give a selection and hot item mechanism that is *similar* to that used by Vista.
 It is not the same, I know.
 Do not complain.

 This works best when the control is owner drawn.
 When the list is not owner drawn, the native control uses its default selection scheme in addition to those use by these settings.
 It's still acceptable, but doesn't look quite so good.

+2. Via `UseExplorerTheme`

-2. You can set `UseExplorerTheme` to *true*.
+You can set `UseExplorerTheme` to *true*.
 If you absolutely have to look like Vista, this is your property.
 But it has quite a few limitations (and may mess up other things I haven't yet discovered):

 * It only works on Vista and later.
 * It does nothing when `OwnerDraw` is *true*.
 Owner drawn lists are (naturally) controlled by their renderers.